amdw/jianjin/README.md

 To restore such a file to an empty (post-syncdb) database, simply run ```python manage.py loaddata data.json```, preceded by ```foreman run``` or ```heroku run``` as appropriate.

+## Tips for mobile use

+Jianjin has built-in links to dictionary sites like MDBG so you can look up words as you are typing them in.
+However, some mobile browsers have an extremely annoying habit of arbitrarily reloading tabs when you switch between them; if you switch to a dictionary tab and then back to Jianjin while you are editing a word, then if the browser decides to reload Jianjin at that point, you will lose your edits.

+On Safari on iOS 7, this seems to be avoidable by going into Settings / Safari and disabling the "Open New Tabs in Background" option, so if you're going to use Jianjin on iPad or iPhone a lot, I would recommend you do this.

 # Architecture

 Jianjin uses [Angular.JS](http://angularjs.org/) for the front end user interface, with the back-end RESTful JSON API being implemented in Python using [Django](http://djangoproject.com/) and the [Django REST Framework](http://www.django-rest-framework.org/).
 Credit must also go to [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for the spinner logo.